 VCAW host high schools are committed to increasing the number of students who have a supported opportunity to apply to and enroll in postsecondary education.
-Public high schools that registers to host the event are provided with materials to support the coordination of the Week.
+Public high schools that register to host the event are provided with materials to support the coordination of the week.

 Host Sites Receive the Following:

 - List of college contacts and available resources/services